Parts of the Application

 HONORS COLLEGE APPLICATION

 You may apply for our Honors College within our regular online application.
-Honors College applicants are required to submit two letters of recommendation and a 500 word essay (see topics above).
-Honors College applicants are also encouraged to submit their high school resume with their online application (there is a space in the online application for you to upload your resume).
-If you have any questions please contact the Honors College directly (843.953.7154 or email@example.com).
+Honors College applicants are required to submit two letters of recommendation, a resume and a 500-800 word essay.
+For more information on the Honors admissions process and requirements, please visit their website.
+If you have any questions, please contact the Honors College directly (843.953.7154 or email@example.com).